ibm-cloud-docs/SecureGateway/securegateway_faq.md

 ### Answer
 {: #manually-restart-answer}

-You can use the [startup options](/docs/services/SecureGateway?topic=securegateway-client-interacting#startup-args) `--service` when starting up the Secure Gateway client, such that the parent process of the Secure Gateway client will restart within 60s if all child clients are terminated.
+If the maintenance needs to have disruption over 10 minutes, then you might need to manually restart the Secure Gateway client to reconnect to the Secure Gateway server after the maintenance.
+In this case, you can use the [startup options](/docs/services/SecureGateway?topic=securegateway-client-interacting#startup-args) `--service` when starting up the Secure Gateway client, such that the parent process of the Secure Gateway client will restart within 60s if all child clients are terminated.

+Normally, the service downtime will be equal to or less than 10 minutes, the Secure Gateway client (after version v180) should be able to reconnect to the Secure Gateway server automatically.

 ## How can I capture the Secure Gateway Client logs on DataPower?
 {: #faq-dp-log}